◼︎BLACK LIVES MATTER

-This morning I posted the image above from Teaching for Change as my cover photo on Facebook.
-Within a few minutes this exchange occurred.
+This morning I posted this image above from Teaching for Change as my cover photo on Facebook…

 It’s a fair observation that “All lives matter.”
 They do.
 You, me… all our lives matter.
 So why the emphasis on ‘Black Lives Matter’?
 I’d like to respond in more depth to my Facebook Friend and others who might make the same observation.

 Right now, the immediate reason is George Floyd.
 It’s not just him.
 Only a few weeks ago it was Ahmaud Arbrey.
 And before him…